BikramMondal5/Github-readme-generator/README.md

 # 📝 Github-readme-generator

-A simple, light-weight, client side tool that allows users to generate professional README files for Github using a Gemini API key.
+A simple, light-weight, client side tool that allows users to generate professional README files for Github using Gemini API key.

 ## 🌟 Features